 18. Have a carpet picnic in front of a Christmas movie

-This is another tradition we’ve settled on over recent years.
+This is another family Christmas tradition we’ve settled on over recent years.
 We usually save it for Christmas Eve, so the kids can chill out in front of a movie while the parents open a bottle of fizz and feel all festive.
-Tablecloth on the floor, Christmas movie, easy food like pizza and party nibbles – boom: everyone relaxed and happy.
+Keep it simple: tablecloth on the floor, Christmas movie, easy food like pizza and party nibbles – boom: everyone relaxed and happy.